CoquiCoders/beta-book/about/article_1.md

 **7.** Voted with the CIO and team, kept three.

-We went back to San Francisco with the following user stories that defined the problem areas we wanted to address:
+We went back to San Francisco with two user stories that defined the problem area we wanted to address:

-As a **citizen entrepreneur** I don’t know where to start and what **support** is available to me.
+As an **entrepreneur** I don’t know where to start and what **support** is available to me.

 As a **successful business owner** I don't know how and where to **expand?**

-As a **new investor** I don’t have sufficient data to make a choice about **investing in Puerto Rico.**